oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > ]
 > ```

-> EXAMPLE 2: In this example, the “taint” state of a data item at this location is unknown:
+> EXAMPLE 2: In this example, the "taint" state of a data item at this location is unknown:
 >
 > ```json
 > "kinds": [